bilke/Craft-Docs/source/templating/reference/variables/craft.users.rst

 Shared Parameters
 ~~~~~~~~~~~~~~~~~

-Each of the ``blx.users`` output functions share several parameters that will help you find the user(s) you’re looking for:
+Each of the ``craft.users`` output functions share several parameters that will help you find the user(s) you’re looking for:

 ``id``
     Only fetch the user with the given ID.